Did you know: some artificial lights can make you tired?

 LEDs (light emitting diodes) are the most recent lights to enter the commercial market.
 They were developed in the 1990s and only became affordable in the past few years.
-(4) LEDs are adored for their long lifespan – lasting ten times longer than incandescent bulbs.
+(4) LEDs are adored for their long lifespan as they last ten times longer than incandescent bulbs.
 More recently, these bulbs have come enabled with wifi allowing you to adjust the brightness with your phone.

 It is the compact fluorescent (CFL) and LED bulbs that affect your mitochondria in a very bad way.
 These lights lack the wavelengths/frequencies found in natural sunlight.
 The infrared, red, and violet wavelengths found in sunlight are completely eliminated from LEDs and CFLs.
 And the blue light frequency has been amplified.

 Take a look at an old-fashioned incandescent light bulb.
 Notice how the light emitted has a warm orange/red/yellow color to it.
-These are the red, infrared, and violet wavelengths being expressed.
+The light is expressing red, infrared, and violet wavelengths.
 Now, look at an LED or CFL.
-Notice how that light looks blue and white, and it’s almost irritatingly bright – this is the blue wavelength predominantly expressed.
+Notice how that light looks blue and white, and it’s almost irritatingly bright – this is light expressing the blue wavelength.

 Your genes have been exposed to sunlight for millions of years and to blue light for less than thirty years.
 It makes sense that your genes have not adapted to this modern, artificial light.
 And because of it, your mitochondria are suffering.
 This is how something seemingly as benign as the lights in your house could actually be adding to your fatigue.

 Shedding some light on your mitochondria and fatigue

 Your mitochondria are your body’s power plants.
 These tiny structures, found within nearly every cell in your body, produce a substance called ATP (adenosine triphosphate).
 And ATP is the energy that powers your body.

 Those with chronic fatigue syndrome (myalgic encephalomyelitis) have a reduced functioning of their mitochondria.
 This results in a net energy deficit.
 (5) In order to increase your energy and overcome fatigue, you need to optimize your mitochondrial function.

 And the lighting you use in your environment is the perfect place to start.